 A: No. Many concentrates have had heat applied as part of their process.
 One company, whose product we recently tested, processes their aloe using a high-heat evaporation and stabilization process which caramelizes the sugars and also breaks down the large chains which science believes contribute so valuably to healing.
 It also had extremely high levels of Aloin (one of the anthraquinones.
 Many companies are labeling their products "concentrated" when, in fact, testing reveals very little of the active ingredients in their products.
 In other words, their labels are misleading in that the amount of concentrate stated is grossly inaccurate.

-A: People with interstitial cystitis (IC) shouldn't take liquid aloe vera because they are usually preserved with citric acid or other additives to lower their pH.
+A: According to the people that are using both the capsules and liquid, they are achieving the same results.
+People with interstitial cystitis (IC) shouldn't take liquid aloe vera because they are usually preserved with citric acid or other additives to lower their pH.
 This can cause IC symptoms to flare.